Consequences of preserving reversibility in quantum superchannels: Relevant properties of composite Hilbert space

 \section{Relevant properties of composite Hilbert space}

 In our proofs of the main theorems, we perform various operations on composite Hilbert spaces.
-In \ref{sec:linearAlgebra} and \ref{sec:propertiesForElem}, we respectively provide notations and properties for elementary linear algebra relevant to the operations.
-In \ref{sec:NotationfVectorsincompositeHilbertspace} and \ref{sec:Function from vectors to a subspace}, we provide notations particular to this paper.
-In \ref{sec:partsp}, we introduce the notion of ``reduced subspace'' generated from composite Hilbert spaces.
-In \ref{sec:unitaryRepresentingPureProcess} we derive properties of unitary operators representing quantum superchannels.
-In \ref{sec:BipartiteProcessMatrix}, we focus on such properties about pure superchannels with two slots.
+In Appendix \ref{secApp:linearAlgebra} and Appendix \ref{secApp:propertiesForElem}, we respectively provide notations and properties for elementary linear algebra relevant to the operations.
+In Appendix \ref{secApp:NotationfVectorsincompositeHilbertspace} and Appendix \ref{secApp:Function from vectors to a subspace}, we provide notations particular to this paper.
+In Appendix \ref{secApp:partsp}, we introduce the notion of ``reduced subspace'' generated from composite Hilbert spaces.
+In Appendix \ref{secApp:unitaryRepresentingPureProcess} we derive properties of unitary operators representing quantum superchannels.
+In Appendix \ref{secApp:BipartiteProcessMatrix}, we focus on such properties about pure superchannels with two slots.